kosma/coolscan-mods/doc/mod.md

 * `0x29EB9` - replace 0x05 with 0x42 to restore support for SA-30
 * `0x29EBF` - replace 0x06 with 0x42 to restore support for SF-210

+Offsets are from the start of the FLASH, not from the start of the update file - for that, subtract 0x10000.